k2052/BuildingCoffeeScriptFrameworks/manuscript/04_BuildingBlocksofaFramework.md

   pubSub: null
   message: ''

-  # Every time we set an attribute on cat we need to trigger the change event on DataBinder instance
+  # Every time we set an attribute on cat we need to trigger
+  # the change event on the DataBinder instance
   set: (attr, val) ->
     @[attr] = val
     @pubSub.trigger @message, [attr, val]